stratum-mining/sv2-spec/03-Protocol-Overview.md

 | firmware           | STR0_255  | E.g. "braiins-os-2018-09-22-1-hash"                                                                                         |
 | device_id          | STR0_255  | Unique identifier of the device as defined by the vendor                                                                    |

+Currently, `min_version` and `max_version` MUST be 2.
+That's because spec versioning has not started yet.
+Once versioning starts, new spec versions will be incremented from 2.

+Nevertheless, the protocol will always be called Stratum v2.
+New versions will be referred to as "Stratum v2 spec version N".

 ### 3.6.2 `SetupConnection.Success` (Server -> Client)